wandb/weave/docs/docs/reference/gen_notebooks/online_monitoring.md

 pd.DataFrame([call.dict() for call in calls]).head(3)
 ```

 Processing the calls is very easy with the return from Weave - we'll extract the relevant information and store it in a list of dictionaries.
 We'll then convert the list of dictionaries to a pandas DataFrame and return it.
-For the high-level APIs we don't need to do this processing.

 ```python